2023-2024 Audition Information

-Exsultet! has openings for Soprano 1 singers for the 2021-2022 season.
-Auditions will be on Monday, August 30th from 7:30-9:00 pm at the First Congregational Church, 725 Washington Street, in Holliston.
+Exsultet! has openings for singers for the 2023-24 season.
+Auditions will be on Monday, August 28 at 7:00pm at First Congregational Church, 725 Washington Street, in Holliston.

 Frequently Asked Audition Questions

-Exsultet! usually holds auditions in late August.
+Exsultet! usually holds auditions in late August and January.
 Here are answers to the more frequently asked questions about our audition process.

 Is Exsultet! the group for me?

 - learn our music on our own time, so we can concentrate on blending, intonation, and interpretation during rehearsals

 - aren’t afraid of learning new music, but enjoy being challenged by singing a large range of works, including newly commissioned pieces, rarely performed works, in addition to great masterworks

 - aren’t afraid of singing in different languages, but enjoy the challenge of singing in German, Latin, French, Hebrew, Russian, and Filipino, etc.